tsnellgrove/dark_castle3/doc/story.md

 'burt_show_guard_goblin_shiny_sword':
     "The Guard Goblin's face turns ashen at the sight of the Shiny Sword.
 It trembles and takes a step back.",

+'introduction':
+    "Greetings brave adventurer!\n\nYou are Burt-the-Baker, the only adventurer brave - or foolish - enough to enter the Dark Castle in search of treasure.\n\nType 'help' for help.",

+'dark_castle':
+    "Dark Castle looms over you.
+Its facade of blackened turrets and cracked walls is dour and singlularly univiting.
+It's hard to imagine but your great grandma Nana used to tell wonderous stories of the old days when the castle gleamed brightly on its hill and was a beacon of order and goodness for the land.
+Maybe it's because of the stories, but you've always had a bit of an itch to venture inside.
+The place has somehow called to you - almost daring you to enter - and now that a round of beer and your alehouse repuation as a fearless ruffian are on the line, you intend to answer the call!",

+'entrance_south_warn_0':
+    "Don't be ridiculous Burt.
+You just swore to the whole pub that you'd march into the Dark Castle, grab the gold, and buy everyone drinks with it.
+That's why they gave you the Rusty Key.
+You can't turn back now!",

 [A Cup of Tea]